• Menu

 Wise Benefits

-• Multi-currency account: When you open a Wise account you’re given bank details for several different currencies (you choose which you need).
-In theory, this means you can hold and convert over 40 currencies, making it super easy to manage your money across borders.
+Multi-currency account: When you open a Wise account you’re given bank details for several different currencies (you choose which ones you need).
+In theory, this means you can hold and convert over 40 currencies, although you’re a bit dodge if you need this many!

-• Mid-market exchange rates: Wise offers the real mid-market exchange rate without any markups, this makes very hard to beat on price.
-You just pay a small fee on each transfer.
+Mid-market exchange rates: Wise offers the real mid-market exchange rate without any markups, this makes them very hard to beat on price, as all you are paying is a small fee on each transfer.

 wise vs revolut vs n26 for international travel

-• No hidden fees: Transparent pricing model with their fee clearly displayed before any transaction.
-Fees are kept separate, and not bundled into the cost of the currency exchange, thus making it easier to see the actual cost to you.
+No hidden fees: Transparent pricing model with their fee clearly displayed before any transaction.
+Fees are kept separate, and not bundled into the cost of the currency exchange which I really like, as it makes it much easier to see the actual cost I’m paying.

-• Honesty: As the original FX fintech upstart, Wise love to show how their fees beat the opposition.
-They do this even when narrowly beaten by 12 cents!
-Gotta love this approach from a financial institution.
+Honesty: As the original FX fintech upstart, Wise love to show how their fees and rates compare with the opposition.
+They do this even when narrowly beaten by 12 cents! (see photos).
+Gotta love this truly refreshing approach from a financial institution.

 best bank account for travelers

-• Invoice customers in their native currency: If you’re a business owner with clients from all over the world, the Wise Business Account enables you to bill them in their local currency, potentially increasing conversion rates.
-The recently introduced ‘Invoices’ section has made this even easier.
+Invoice customers in their native currency: If you’re a business owner with clients from all over the world, the Wise Business Account enables you to bill them in their local currency, potentially increasing conversion rates.
+The specialist ‘Invoices’ section makes this super easy in fact.

 Wise Drawbacks

-• Limited functionality: Unlike Revolut and N26, Wise focuses primarily on currency exchange and lacks some of the more traditional banking features, like overdrafts or loans.
+Limited functionality: Unlike Revolut and N26, Wise focuses primarily on currency exchange and lacks some of the more traditional banking features, like overdrafts or loans.
+But if you always stay in the positive, then this certainly isn’t much of a negative.

-• ATM Withdrawal Fees: Free withdrawals are limited to €200 (or equivalent) per month, after which a small fee (0.50 EUR) is charged.
+ATM withdrawal fees: Free withdrawals are limited to €200 (or equivalent) per month, after which a small fee (0.50 EUR) is charged per withdrawal, so again, not exactly a deal breaker here.

 Revolut positions itself as a one-stop financial solution, offering not only currency exchange but also budgeting tools, savings features, and even cryptocurrency trading.
 It’s ideal for travelers who want more than just currency conversion and who need to manage their finances on the go.